FREQUENTLY ASKED QUESTIONS

 $30 Workshop (in advance) $40 at the door.

 The ideal is a mixture of both.
-Group classes teach you step patterns, vocabulary, and basic technique, and allow you to hone leading and following skills by working with different partners.
-Private lessons provide the most personalized instruction and allow you to progress at your own pace.
-In a private lesson, you may also dance with your instructor, who is trained to help you improve your partnership skills.
+Group classes teach you step patterns and basic technique, and allow you to hone leading and following skills by working with different partners.
+Private lessons provide the most personalized instruction and allow you to progress at your own pace and meet your personal goals.
 Depending on your budget, goals, and learning style, we give you the freedom to determine what mix of lessons works best for you.

 Yes!
 Anyone can learn to dance.
 Our instructors work with beginners all the time.
 They can explain and demonstrate dances in a way that makes it easy for people with no prior dance training to understand.
 They will also help you hear the rhythm in the music.
 If you can move, you can dance!